 My intense training week at work is over and I made it out alive.
 Actually, I made it out inspired!

 I work with some of the most amazing people.
-The amount of knowledge and experience they have in business, sales and education is impressive and I feel lucky to have had a chance to hear them all speak this past week.
+The amount of knowledge and experience they have in business, sales and education is impressive, and I feel lucky to have had a chance to hear them all speak this past week.

-One presentation in particular (Positive Guidance for Young Children) has possibly change my whole approach to parenting, how I interact with other adults and even how I analyze my own actions.
+One presentation in particular (Positive Guidance for Young Children) has possibly changed my whole approach to parenting, how I interact with other adults and even how I analyze my own actions.
 Actually, it was one slide in that presentation in particular that stuck with me…

 The speaker giving the talk has been in early childhood education a long time and her speaking style was phenomenal.
 She shared stories and acted out scenarios.
 They were kid-based scenarios too so you can imagine how funny they were.
 Especially if you are a parent.

 Anyway, the point of this slide and the majority of her talk was how to manage young children’s behavior as they are normally in a survival or emotional state.
 We, on the other hand, can and should stay in an executive state when dealing with them.
-She, of course, gave great examples, which I will not do justice to in trying to explain but the whole idea is captured in this quote…
+She, of course, gave great examples, which I will not do justice to in trying to explain, but the whole idea is captured in this quote…

 Looking back, when my kids were younger (and even now but to a lesser extent) there were no doubt times I joined their chaos and ended up in an emotional state with them instead of an executive state helping them and the situation.
 Heck, I can think of quite a few examples of husband interactions that escalated because we were both in emotional states and joined each other’s chaos!